zyy17/toml2docs/README.md

 - `-i/--input-file`: Specifies the input toml file.
 - `-o/--output-file`: Specifies the output markdown file.
 If not specified, the output will be printed to stdout.
 - `-t/--template-file`: Specifies the template file.
+- `-p/--docs-comment-prefix`: Specifies the prefix of the comments that will be used as the description of the field.
+Default is `#`.

 ## Template